Ritsumeikan Trust Personal Information Protection Regulations

 3. A Personal Information School Administrator must, when having made a Correction, etc. to the whole or any part of the contents of the Retained Personal Data in connection with a demand pursuant to the provisions under Paragraph 1 or when having made a decision not to make a Correction, etc., inform a Principal without delay to that effect (including, when having made a Correction, etc., the contents thereof).

-1. Students, etc. and Faculty and Staff, etc. may, when the Retained Personal Data that can identify the Principal is being handled in violation of the provisions of Article 7-10 or Article 7-11 or has been acquired in violation of the provisions of Article 8, demand of the Personal Information School Administrator a utilization cease or deletion (hereinafter called "Utilization Cease, etc." in this Article) of the Retained Personal Data.
+1. Students, etc. and Faculty and Staff, etc. may, when the Retained Personal Data that can identify the Principal is being handled in violation of the provisions of Article 14 or Article 15 or has been acquired in violation of the provisions of Article 16, demand the Personal Information School Administrator to suspend the use or delete (hereinafter called "Suspension of Use, etc." in this Article) the Retained Personal Data.

-2. A Personal Information School Administrator shall, in case of having received a demand pursuant to the provisions of the preceding Paragraph and when it has become clear that there is a reason in the demand, fulfill a Utilization Cease, etc. of the Retained Personal Data to the extent necessary to redress a violation without delay; provided, however, that this shall not apply in cases where a Utilization Cease, etc. of Retained Personal Data requires a large amount of expenses or other cases where it is difficult to fulfil a Utilization Cease, etc. and when necessary alternative action is taken to protect a Principal's rights and interests.
+2. A Personal Information School Administrator shall, in case of having received a demand pursuant to the provisions of the preceding Paragraph and when it has become clear that there is a reason in the demand, fulfill a Suspension of Use, etc. of the Retained Personal Data to the extent necessary to redress a violation without delay; provided, however, that this shall not apply in cases where a Suspension of Use, etc. of Retained Personal Data requires a large amount of expenses or other cases where it is difficult to fulfil a Suspension of Use, etc. and when necessary alternative action is taken to protect a Principal's rights and interests.

-3. Students, etc. and Faculty and Staff, etc. may, when Retained Personal Data that can identify the Principal is being provided to a third party in violation of the provisions of Article 10, Paragraph 1 or Article 11-2, demand of the Personal Information School Administrator to cease the third-party provision of the Retained Personal Data.
+3. Students, etc. and Faculty and Staff, etc. may, when Retained Personal Data that can identify the Principal is being provided to a third party in violation of the provisions of Article21, Paragraph 1 or Article 22, demand of the Personal Information School Administrator to suspend the third-party provision of the Retained Personal Data.

-5. Students, etc., and Faculty and Staff, etc., may, in cases where it is no longer necessary for the personal information handling business operator to use the Retained Personal Data that can identify the Principal, where a situation concerning the Retained Personal Data that can identify the Principal as prescribed in the main text of Article 9-7, Paragraph 1, has occurred; or any other situation in which there is a possibility that the handling of the Retained Personal Data that can identify the Principal may harm the rights or proper interests of the Principal, demand of the Personal Information School Administrator a Utilization Cease, etc., or a cease of a third-party provision of the Retained Personal Data.
+5. Students, etc., and Faculty and Staff, etc., may, in cases where it is no longer necessary for the personal information handling business operator to use the Retained Personal Data that can identify the Principal, where a situation concerning the Retained Personal Data that can identify the Principal as prescribed in the main text of Article 20, Paragraph 1, has occurred; or any other situation in which there is a possibility that the handling of the Retained Personal Data that can identify the Principal may harm the rights or proper interests of the Principal, demand of the Personal Information School Administrator a Suspension of Use, etc., or a suspension of a third-party provision of the Retained Personal Data.

-6. The Personal Information School Administrator must, in case of having received a demand pursuant to the provisions of the preceding Paragraph and it has become clear that there is a reason for the demand, fulfill a Utilization Cease, etc., or cease the third-party provision of the Retained Personal Data without delay to the extent necessary to prevent harm to the Principal’s rights or interests; provided, however, that this shall not apply in cases where a Utilization Cease, etc., or ceasing the third-party provision of the Retained Personal Data requires a large amount of expenses or other cases where it is difficult to fulfill a Utilization Cease, etc., or cease the third-party provision and necessary alternative action is taken to protect the Principal’s rights and interests.
+6. The Personal Information School Administrator must, in case of having received a demand pursuant to the provisions of the preceding Paragraph and it has become clear that there is a reason for the demand, fulfill a Suspension of Use, etc., or suspension of third-party provision of the Retained Personal Data without delay to the extent necessary to prevent harm to the Principal’s rights or interests; provided, however, that this shall not apply in cases where a Suspension of Use, etc., or ceasing the third-party provision of the Retained Personal Data requires a large amount of expenses or other cases where it is difficult to fulfill a Suspension of Use, etc., or suspension of third-party provision and necessary alternative action is taken to protect the Principal’s rights and interests.

-7. The Personal Information School Administrator must, when having fulfilled a Utilization Cease, etc. or decided not to fulfill a Utilization Cease, etc. of the whole or any part of the Retained Personal Data in connection with a demand pursuant to the provisions of Paragraph 1 or Paragraph 5, or when having ceased a third-party provision or decided not to cease a third-party provision of the whole or any part of the Retained Personal Data in connection with a demand pursuant to the provisions of Paragraph 3 or Paragraph 5, inform the Principal to that effect without delay.
+7. The Personal Information School Administrator must, when having fulfilled a Suspension of Use, etc. or decided not to fulfill a Suspension of Use, etc. of the whole or any part of the Retained Personal Data in connection with a demand pursuant to the provisions of Paragraph 1 or Paragraph 5, or when having suspended third-party provision or decided not to suspend a third-party provision of the whole or any part of the Retained Personal Data in connection with a demand pursuant to the provisions of Paragraph 3 or Paragraph 5, inform the Principal to that effect without delay.

 1. Students, etc. and Faculty and Staff, etc. who have a complaint about the measures taken in response to the request for disclosure, Correction, etc. or Suspension, etc. under these Regulations may file a complaint with the Appeals Committee in writing.